BILLyTheLiTTle/LazyColumns/README.md

     add as parameter an item from indices list and return the index of an item from data.
     */
     predicate: (T) -> Int,

+    /* The alignment settings for the indices list */
+    settings: IndexedLazyColumnsSettings = IndexedLazyColumnsSettings(),

     /* The Composable where you put your own LazyColumn implementation */
     lazyColumnContent: @Composable () -> Unit,